oils-for-unix/oils/doc/hay.md

 - Hay Ain't YAML
   - although also Tcl, Lua, Python, Ruby
+- It evaluates to JSON + Shell Scripts
 - A mix of declarative and imperative
 - DSLs, Config Files, and More
 - For Dialects of Oil